-Someone asked: Alex, on your blog you identify yourself as a gay believer in Christ.
-When people use words like “unnatural”, “perverse”, “abominable”, “destructive”, “deceptive” and “vile” to describe homosexuality, how does that make you feel?
-Your thoughts would be appreciated.
+Someone asked: You identify yourself as a gay believer in Christ.
+How does it make you feel when people use words like “unnatural”, “perverse”, “abominable”, “destructive”, “deceptive” and/or “vile” to describe homosexuality?

 This question or some variation of it seems to come up often.
 Personally, I’ve had to learn that I cannot take responsibility for other people’s ignorance or blindness.
 An analogy might be how black people have had to learn to live in a culture and society where so many have been erroneously taught that light-skinned people are superior to dark-skinned people.
 Fact is the Jewish community has problems with me because I’m a Jew who believes that Jesus is the Jewish Messiah.
 (Yet if Jesus is indeed the Jewish Messiah as prophesied by the Hebrew prophets, then the most Jewish thing one could do is to follow him.)
 Many Christians are not happy with me because I’m unapologetically gay, without secrecy or shame.
 (Yet if the few biblical passages that generally get appealed to in this debate are in actuality addressing issues other than homosexuality per se, then it’s those who doggedly cling to their antigay doctrine who have bought into bad theology.)
 And the secular gay community dismisses me as insane for my continued association with what they perceive to be a homophobic religion.
 (Yet if I am called by the Creator of the universe to walk with him in personal and intimate relationship, then being faithful to that call certainly takes priority over the secular gay community’s or anyone else’s lack of knowledge or misunderstanding of who God is).
 As Jesus reminded his disciples: